 The ratings, however, continues to factor significant experience of promoters in retail industry.
-The ratings also derive strength from FRL's proven track record with a leading position in the organized retail business in India, pan-India presence across multiple formats and stable operational performance.
+The ratings also derive strength from FRL's proven track record with a leading position in the organized retail business in India, pan-India presence across multiple formats.